chathuwijethunga/Ticket_system/README.md

 2. Install PHP Dependencies

-Install Laravel's dependencies using Composer using composer install
+Install Laravel's dependencies using composer install

 3. Configure Environment File

+Craete new .env file and then copy the .env.example file to that.
 Generate an application key using php artisan key:generate

 Edit the .env file.
 Set your database credentials.